ProgrammingLife2016/PL2-2016/README.md

 DNAv gives these researchers interactive, semantic and clearly visualized tools in their toolbox to help them with the detection and root cause analysis of these mutations.

 ### Organization and Team
 DNAv is developed for the Contextproject course at the Delft University of Technology with course code TI2806, as part of the curriculum of the Bachelor Computer Science.
-The project is led by [Dr. Thomas Abeel](http://www.abeel.be/), who can be contacted by [T.Abeel@tudelft.nl](mailto:T.Abeel@tudelft.nl).
+The project is led by [Dr. Thomas Abeel](http://www.abeel.be/), who can be contacted by e-mail at [T.Abeel@tudelft.nl](mailto:T.Abeel@tudelft.nl).

 #### Members
-Wouter Smit
+- Wouter Smit
-Cas Bilstra
+- Cas Bilstra
-Faris Elghlan
+- Faris Elghlan
-Justin van der Krieken
+- Justin van der Krieken
-Casper Athmer
+- Casper Athmer